 (b) in the furtherance of which a known party or parties was intended to rely upon: and

-(c) there must have been some conduct on the part of the accountants linking to that party or parties, which evidences the accountants’ understanding of that party or parties’ reliance.
+(c) there must have been some conduct on the accountants linking to that party or parties, which evidences the accountants’ understanding of that party or parties’ reliance.
 S Ultramares v.
 Touche and Credit Alliance Corp v.
 Arthur Anderson and Co.

 2) The Foreseeability Approach holds that an accountant is liable to a third party whose reliance on the accountant’s services was reasonably foreseeable to the accountant.
-Accordingly, an accountant who prepares an audit report is liable to a third party for negligent misrepresentation if it is reasonably foreseeable that such third party might obtain, and rely on, the audit report.
-This is an expansive view of accountant liability and even a number of the small group of states that adopted it, have retreated from it.
+Accordingly, an accountant who prepares an audit report is exposed to a third party for negligent misrepresentation if it is reasonably foreseeable that such a third party might obtain, and rely on, the audit report.
+This is an expansive view of accountant liability, and even a number of the small group of states that adopted it has retreated from it.
 New Jersey, for example, passed a more restrictive statute: N.J.
 Stat.
 Section 2A: 53A-25 (L. 1995, 2000).

-3) The Restatement Approach adopted over half the states that hold an accountant is liable to the third party if he supplies information to a third party that is actually foreseen as a user of the information for a particular purpose.
-In other words, for liability to attach the plaintiff must be a member of a limited class to whom the accountant intends to supply the information, or to whom the accountant knows the recipient intends to supply it, and who suffers a loss through reliance on the information for substantially the same purposes as the bona fide client.
-For example, the accountant may be held liable to a third party lender if the accountant is informed by the client that the audit report would be used to obtain a loan, even if the specific lender remains unidentified or the client names one lender and then borrows from another.
+3) The Restatement Approach adopted in over half the states that hold an accountant liable to the third party if he supplies information to a third party that is foreseen as a user of the data for a particular purpose.
+In other words, for liability to attach, the Plaintiff must be a member of a limited class to whom the accountant intends to supply the information, or to whom the accountant knows the recipient wants to provide it, and who suffers a loss through reliance on the news for substantially the same purposes as the bonafide client.
+For example, the accountant may be liable to a third-party lender if the client informs the accountant that the audit report would be used to obtain a loan, even if the specific lender remains unidentified or the client names one lender and then borrows from another.

 Libel and Slander